10 Homesteading Skills We Must Know

 1. Cooking from Scratch

-Cooking from scratch is a skill that millions of Americans simply don’t have today.
-This mishap can be traced back to the food industry many years ago, as they began introducing microwave dinners and the convenience of processed food.
-As a result, many grown adults depend on their next meal coming from companies such as Kraft, Nestle, Betty Crocker, and Kelloggs.
+Millions of Americans lack the skill to cook from scratch.
+This mishap can be traced back to the food industry many years ago when they began introducing microwave dinners and the convenience of processed food.
+As a result, many grown adults depend on their next meal from companies such as Kraft, Nestle, Betty Crocker, and Kellogg’s.

 Stainless Steel Whisk